denghz/denghz.github.io/_posts/2019-04-08- 'Theorem Proof' in Haskell.md

 Here comes the multiplication.

-The idea is almost the same, but need more lemmas, like:
+The idea is almost the same, but need more lemmas, e.g.:

 ```haskell
 multCommuteS :: Nat n -> Nat m -> m :*: S n === m :+: m :*: n